combinatorics-kr/cw2026/en/index.md

 1. [Konjiam Resort](https://www.konjiamresort.co.kr/en/main/main.dev)

 We will provide the following meals: Tuesday Lunch, Tuesday Dinner, Wednesday Lunch, Wednesday Dinner, Thursday Lunch.
-There is no separate breakfast, and coffee break pastry will be provided at the lecture hall.
+Breakfast is not provided, but coffee break pastry will be provided at the lecture hall.

 ## Venue